- Notes in the E major chord

-How to play E major Ukulele Chord
+- How to play the E major chord on Ukulele

 The E major chord on the ukulele is relatively one of the most difficult chords to master.
 However, with a fair amount of practise and focus, anyone can play the E major chord on the ukulele.